Bursaries and grants

 Information on grants and bursaries available from organisations for horticultural projects, exchanges and travel.

-The “Grants for Horticulturists” original website was created, established and managed by Dr Henry Oakeley and Graham Smith and supported by the RHS since 2004.
-Henry and Graham have kindly agreed to the creation of this database of information hosted by the Chartered Institute of Horticulture (CIH) to provide information and links to organisations that provide grant aid to individual horticulturists.
-The CIH acknowledges, with thanks, Graham Smith of Erythos, the original website designer, and Henry Oakeley who collated the initial information.
+The “Grants for Horticulturists” original website was created and established by Dr Henry Oakeley and Graham Smith.
+Henry and Graham kindly agreed to the creation of this database of information hosted by the Chartered Institute of Horticulture (CIH) to provide information and links to organisations that provide grant aid to individual horticulturists.
+Refreshed and updated by William Kenny and Helen Sessions in 2023.
 If you are aware of any additional organisations, trusts or funds that are available to support horticulturists and that are not on this list please email cih@horticulture.org.uk.

 Click through the options below for information on grants and bursaries available from organisations for horticultural projects, exchanges and travel.
 The information here is offered free of charge and may be copied for private use, but please note that all resources listed are copyright reserved.